 A new WSJ piece describes the current financial landscape for a bunch of people, including myself!
 We are in tons of debt.
 Though being in debt is nothing new, the type of debt has changed quite a bit.
 Most of the debt normal Americans would take on in the past was attributed to housing.
 But … Continue reading ICYMI: We Are Buying More Than We Can Afford

 The economic landscape of the United States has changed dramatically since the 1960s.
 Especially, in the arena of fatherhood.
-Continue reading “Changing Landscape for Dads”
+The roles of the father and the mother are not so clear cut as they were half a century ago.
+These changes have come with significant economic implications.
+Importantly, many of the new Dads can’t simply … Continue reading Changing Landscape for Dads

 Ask the average person about her smartphone, and the odds are better than even that she’ll be able to recite the make, model, and salient features such as battery life and camera quality.
-She may even be in a position to rank the phone relative to other handsets and to make a recommendation as to … Continue reading Do Financial Regulations Decrease Financial Literacy?”
+She may even be in a position to rank the phone relative to other handsets and to make a recommendation as to … Continue reading Do Financial Regulations Decrease Financial Literacy?

 Imagine what your life could be like if for any situation you could enjoy the upside without suffering any of the downside.
 Say you love the color yellow, but it totally washes out your skin tone.
-Or, perhaps you really want to Keep Up With The Kardashians but unfortunately there aren’t enough hours in the … Continue reading Ready To Risk It All Part I, Options Pricing”
+Or, perhaps you really want to Keep Up With The Kardashians but unfortunately there aren’t enough hours in the … Continue reading Ready To Risk It All Part I, Options Pricing